ad1tyaaa/100days/round-1.md

 ## day 48 : 10 January 2023

 I'm 10 mins late to update the repo.
 Okay, I am not gonna lie, I didn't study the new topic properly today.
 I was actually doing yesterday's homework.
 And, so I wrote the code for Sleection Sort, Insertion Sort, and Bubble Sort recursively.
 And, Then I slacked of till 11:30 (night), and then sat down for studying as day was almost over.
 And, I did watch the whole video but, I couldn't grasp the concept peoperly.
 I think tomorrow I'm going to do it again, and solve the "Merge 2 Sorted Arrays" problem.
 That's it for today.

+## day 49 : 11 January 2023

+So, today was a long day.
+I properly did Merge Sort, and in the process i ended up spending 6-8 hours, because for few logical errors.
+I finally managed to fix them, and I can't tell how amazing it finally felt after I managed to fix the issues.
+So, as a result of that Merge Sort was all I could do today.
+And, there are some homework that I will do and tomorrow I think I'm going to start Quick Sort.

+It's 11:55 at night. (made this commit just in time. 😂)